itsubaki/appstore-log/README.md

 # appstore-log

-appstore log viewer
+ - AppStore Review Viewer Server with GAE

 ## Required

  - go 1.8
-- GCP Account

 # How to Build